milosdenic/interventure/README.md

 }
 ```

-Creating random listing doesn't require body since it will generate from provided data in the code.
+Creating random listing doesn't require body since it will generate kafa message from provided data in the code.